triinlutsoja/FlyTravel/README.md

 - Run the Spring Boot application.
 - Navigate to http://localhost:8080/Flights.html in your browser.
 When the page loads, the dropdowns will be populated automatically.
+- Option 1:
   - Select any filters and click on the "Search" button.
   - After form submission, the browser is redirected to SearchResults.html.
+- Option 1:
+  - Select one flight from the "All flights" section, click on the "Continue" button at the bottom
+  - After form submission, the browser is redirected to Seating.html.

 #### SearchResults.html
 This page displays all flights retrieved form the database that match user-selected filters as flight cards.